The Heilmann Locomotives

 One problem that appeared was difficulty of communication between the driver and the fireman, who were separated by the engine and generator.
 Testing continued, about 2000 km in total being covered, and this gave the Ouest railway confidence to order two more Heilmann locomotives of greater power: see below.

+It was a compound two-cylinder engine, with the low-pressure cylinder shown on the right.
 The circular structures under the cylinders at each side look like rotary valves, but are actually oscillatory.
-There appears to be some sort of balanced valve at bottom right, though its function is currently unclear.
+There appears to be some sort of balanced valve at bottom right, which may have been the throttle.

 The engine of the first Heilmann: exterior endview.